muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-"Modular micro hydrogen fuel cells developed by myFC are set to take the market by storm.. [they have a] 75% higher per volume effect than previous fuel cells"
+H2 View: "Modular micro hydrogen fuel cells developed by myFC are set to take the market by storm.. [they have a] 75% higher per volume effect than previous fuel cells"

 ---

-"Germany is set to gain hydrogen solutions for its railway network with Lhyfe supplying Deutsche Bahn with an electrolyser to fuel a hydrogen-powered train for the H2goesRail project"
+H2 View: "Germany is set to gain hydrogen solutions for its railway network with Lhyfe supplying Deutsche Bahn with an electrolyser to fuel a hydrogen-powered train for the H2goesRail project"

 ---

-"The ‘first’ zero-emission hydrogen-powered airliner in the US is set to be operational by 2025"
+H2 View: "The ‘first’ zero-emission hydrogen-powered airliner in the US is set to be operational by 2025"

 ---